Porges/ways-to-play/src/games/three-card-game/three-card-game.md

 (https://iiif.lib.harvard.edu/manifests/view/drs:428497656$67i)

-Within the next hundred years, Portuguese sailors had taken the game to Japan (possibly picking it up from the Portuguese port at Macau, from which one of the earliest European games also takes its name).{%fn%}The Portuguese influence upon the Japanese game is known through the use of a Portuguese name and terminology (for more see below), as well as cards derived from European and not Chinese examples.{%endfn%} It is unclear whether or not the game was played in Europe at this time, but the lack of other references to it makes it seem unlikely.
+Within the next hundred years, Portuguese sailors had taken the game to Japan (possibly picking it up from the Portuguese port at Macau, from which one of the earliest European games also takes its name).[^fn2] It is unclear whether or not the game was played in Europe at this time, but the lack of other references to it makes it seem unlikely.

+[^fn2]: The Portuguese influence upon the Japanese game is known through the use of a Portuguese name and terminology (for more see below), as well as cards derived from European and not Chinese examples.

 The Japanese game is also played amongst Aboriginal communities in the northern parts of Australia (particularly by [Larrakia](https://en.wikipedia.org/wiki/Larrakia_people) people around Darwin), apparently having been transferred there by Japanese sailors working in [the pearl industry](https://en.wikipedia.org/wiki/Pearling_in_Western_Australia).[@NoteOnAMissingLink][@CardGamesAmongAborigines] A <span class="noun" lang="ja-Latn">Nintendō</span> advertising poster from the early 20th century also indicates that their cards were being exported to Australia.

 The same game was reported under the name <span lang="pis">kura</span> in the Solomon Islands in the 1970s,[@EthnographicPsychology p.
-271]{%fn%}The word also seems to apply to gambling in general.{%endfn%} and it is still played there to this day.[@IllegalCardGamesToBeBanned]
+271][^fn3] and it is still played there to this day.[@IllegalCardGamesToBeBanned]

+[^fn3]: The word also seems to apply to gambling in general.

 In Papua New Guinea it has been called <span lang="tpi">kawu</span> — clearly derived from the Japanese name.[@ThreeMoreNewGuineanCardGames p.
-54]{%fn%}It is worth noting that in the article @ThreeMoreNewGuineanCardGames the author’s informant definitely knows more about the history of the game; it is not “almost certainly European in origin”!{%endfn%} Further versions of this game — of which there are many — are called <span lang="tpi">laki</span> (‘lucky’),[@ThreeNativeCardGames p.
+54][^fn4] Further versions of this game — of which there are many — are called <span lang="tpi">laki</span> (‘lucky’),[@ThreeNativeCardGames p.
 50] and these variants are described below.

+[^fn4]: It is worth noting that in the article @ThreeMoreNewGuineanCardGames the author’s informant definitely knows more about the history of the game; it is not “almost certainly European in origin”!

 Self Note: See the Makassar dictionary re kawu (the game) vs kuwa (the winning call).
 Kuwa could also mean "nine" there, and be from Hokkien?
 Kuwa also in [@ChineseLoanWordsMalay 56]